 “On a personal level, Cursillo affirmed the priesthood for me,” said Msgr.
 McMahon.
 “People come from all over the Valley, their faith is refreshed and they leave here changed.”

 The fabric of Mt.
 Claret: Retreat ministries and community service organizations

 The inspiration of Mt.
-Claret is also evident in the various ministries such as Catholic Retreat for Young Singles, Acts Ministries International (AMI) and to name a few, that come to Mt.
-Claret to build their programs.
-These retreat ministries are modeled after the Cursillo in many ways, according to McGuire.
+Claret is evident in the various ministries that come to Mt.
+Claret to build their programs such as the Cursillo Movement, Catholic Singles Community, Acts Ministries International (AMI) and Catholic Engaged Encounter.
 Community service organizations such as the Order of Malta and Christ Child Society of Phoenix also call Mt.
 Claret home and are the fabric of Mt.
 Claret today.

 Christ Child has touched the lives of children in need in the greater Phoenix area since 1985 through educational programs and the distribution of layettes and bedtime bags.
 In 1995, the organization began holding their days of prayer, masses and various meetings at Mt.
 Claret where Msgr.
 McMahon served as their spiritual director.
 Under his guidance the Christ Child Cottage at Mt.
 Claret was dedicated in January 1999.
 The new 2,500 square-foot space allowed for the organization to expand their work room and essentially bring all their programs under one roof, according to Elida Desmond, chapter president.